Julia's ground snake: Subspecies

 The nominate subspecies, E. j. juliae, is endemic to Dominica, where it may be found everywhere but the highest elevations.
 E. j. copeae is found on numerous islands in the Guadeloupean archipelago, while E. j. mariae is restricted to the Guadeloupean island of Marie-Galante.

-Its relative rareness in Guadeloupe is attributed to the presence of the mongoose, which is absent from Dominica.
+The relative rareness of this species in Guadeloupe is attributed to the presence of the mongoose, which is absent from Dominica.

+Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Erythrolamprus.

 Description

 E. juliae can reach half a meter (20 inches) in total length (including tail).
 Its coloration is typically white or yellowish flecks on a glossy dark ground color, but some individuals are uniformly dark.

 Diet

-Julia's ground snake eats lizards, frogs, and insects.
+Julia's ground snake preys upon insects, frogs, and lizards.

 Defensive behavior

 E. juliae is harmless to humans, but may release a foul-smelling cloacal secretion if provoked.